Services | Student Counseling Center

 ***Our Scope of Practice is best reviewed in session with an SCC therapist to clarify any questions that may arise.
 If you are not currently a client at the SCC and have questions about our Scope of Practice please direct your questions to firstname.lastname@example.org***

 The Student Counseling Center (SCC) is committed to support students in reaching their academic potential by focusing on intellectual, emotional, social, and cultural development.
 We offer a variety of support services for students, including consultations, same-day crisis services, group counseling, and short-term individual therapy to eligible students.
-We make every effort to serve as many students as possible whose presenting concerns fall within our scope of practice and would be best served within our center; therefore, we have adopted an individual short-term treatment model and are unable to provide long-term, comprehensive, or specialty psychological services.
+We make every effort to serve as many students as possible whose presenting concerns fall within our scope of practice and would be best served within our center.
+Therefore, we provide short-term individual counseling and are unable to provide long-term, comprehensive, or specialty mental health services.
 Our providers have a broad range of competency with the following presenting concerns when these concerns can be treated within a short-term treatment model.
 When student’s presenting concerns fall beyond our scope of practice, as outlined below, we will provide referrals into the community.
 If you are unsure whether the SCC services will fit your needs our providers will provide an individualized recommendation after your initial consultation.

 - Crisis consultation and support